hanifnaufal/chat-with-vid/README.md

    ```bash
    poetry install
    ```

+   This will install all backend dependencies including `python-dotenv` which is used for loading environment variables from the `.env` file.

 4. Set up environment variables:
    ```bash
    cp .env.example .env
    # Edit .env and add your Google Gemini API key
    ```

+   The application uses `python-dotenv` to load environment variables from the `.env` file.

 5. Run the development server:
    ```bash